-- help you through the application process, - describe the important parts of the programs, and - help you determine if this is the program you want to be in.
+- •> help you through the application process, - •>> describe the important parts of the programs, and - •>>> help you determine if this is the program you want to be in.

 Applicants whose interests, expectations and backgrounds are similar to what the program can offer find themselves in a productive, open, receptive environment.
-The following pages are designed to help you understand a bit more about what electroacoustics "is" in the Concordia environment, and what it is not able to be.
+The following pages are designed to help you understand a bit more about what electroacoustics "is" in the Concordia environment.

 Several times as you read through, you will be invited to consider what you are looking for - your interests and expectations, and to express this in a number of ways during the application process.
 The documents are:

 - 1. Background, interests and expectations

 - 2. What the program is, and What it isn't

-- 3. Courses, content and objectives
+- 3. Courses, content and objective

 - 4. Researching electroacoustics and related words, and Contacting the area

 - 5. Application process

-- 6. Preparing a strong portfolio
+- 6. Portfolio preparation

-- 7. Facilities
+- 7. Facilities space and equipment

 - 8. Parents Ask . . .

-- 9. Addenda
+- 9. Addenda assistance in building a strong portfolio and application

-- [a] What to include in the Portfolio - [b] Some basic approaches to preparation
+- [a] What to include in the Portfolio

-Please read on.

-Are you interested in all kinds of sounds?

-Inventing sound-designed atmospheres, telling stories,

-transforming sounds,

-creating imaginary audio soundscapes,

-working in multichannel environments,

-performing with others,

-location recording,
+- [b] Types of examples

+[Otto 8-channel studio]
-pushing your ears and hearing,

-exploring analog modular synthesis,

-creating sounds for dancers and animators,

-virtual synthesis and live coding,

-and more . . . you have found the place you want to be.
+Are you interested in all kinds of sounds? >> Inventing sound-designed atmospheres telling stories transforming sounds creating imaginary audio soundscapes working in multichannel environments performing with others location recording studio production pushing your ears and hearing exploring analog modular synthesis creating sounds for dancers and animators virtual synthesis and live coding and more . . . you have found the place you want to be.

+Sound Sculpture, Studio II

-Images in the document are taken in the electroacoustics studios and from live performances.
+Images in the document are taken in the Electroacoustics Studios and from live performances.

-Electroacoustics, or electronic music, began being taught in the university in 1970, with a first ministudio being built in 1971.
+Electroacoustics, or electronic music, began being taught in the university in1970, with a first mini-studio being built in 1971.
 Over the decades it evolved from stereo to multichannel, and tape to digital.
+This is the block diagram of Studio Two in about 1988.